Hi fellow members,

 There are a few options to deal with this.

-1) You may add a clause in offer letter to terminate employment during probation with one day notice for future use, and if current letter does not have that clause, that will not work out for current case in hand.
+1) You may add a clause in the offer letter to terminate employment during probation with one day's notice for future use.
+If the current letter does not have that clause, it will not work out for the current case at hand.

-2) You can compute F & F and keep it pending till he sends a query
+2) You can compute F & F and keep it pending until he sends a query.

-3) You can terminate him and compute F & F and arrange to send cheque to employee's last known address.
+3) You can terminate him, compute F & F, and arrange to send a cheque to the employee's last known address.

-4) I know a company that follows the idea at point no 2 above.
+4) I know a company that follows the idea in point number 2 above.

-5) There are companies who try to collect information about absconding employee from the list of References given by the employee at the time of interview.
-If no or little information available then they may terminate the employment and compute F & F so that they can get replacement.
+5) There are companies that try to collect information about absconding employees from the list of references provided by the employee at the time of the interview.
+If little or no information is available, then they may terminate the employment and compute F & F to facilitate getting a replacement.

-6) Send a Notice or warning letter to last known address of employee bringing out details of absenteeism and action being planned.
+6) Send a notice or warning letter to the last known address of the employee, detailing the absenteeism and the actions being planned.

-7) It is better to give a notice before terminating employment to be on safer side.
+7) It is better to give notice before terminating employment to be on the safer side.

 From India, Mumbai